 Sir Rod Aldridge OBE

 Sir Rod Aldridge is the founder and former executive chairman of Capita, a British company specialising in business process outsourcing.
 He founded and led Capita from a start-up in 1984 to become a member of the FTSE 100 index.

 He is a former Chair of V, the charity launched in May 2006 which aims to inspire and engage over one million new youth volunteers.

 Sir Rod is also a patron and, former trustee of the Prince’s Trust and is currently Chairman of the Aldridge Foundation, an educational charity which sponsors academy schools in England and champions entrepreneurial education.

-James Wallace is an Investment Manager with Aldridge Wealth, primarily focussed on the Private Equity and Venture Capital investments, with a lead role on acquisitions and broader development of new and existing investments.
+James Wallis is an Investment Manager with Aldridge Wealth, primarily focussed on the Private Equity and Venture Capital investments, with a lead role on acquisitions and broader development of new and existing investments.

 Prior to joining Aldridge Wealth, James was an Investment Analyst at Lonrho, investing growth capital into businesses across Sub-Saharan Africa and working with portfolio companies to develop their strategy and operations.
 James started his career at Deloitte within the Transaction Services team.